xbcsmith/epr-workshop/README.md

 ## Requirements

 Bring your own unix environment.
 The workshop is geared towards a Linux development environment.
-While Mac OS works fine most of the time none of us have tried this in Windows.
+While Mac OS and WSL2 work fine most of the time none of us have tried this in native Windows without WSL2.

 The requirements for the workshop are as follows: